tyler-dane/bacula/install-server.md

 * OPTIONAL: INSTALL BACULUM GUI

 #
-### TO-DO:
-* Note that there is only one Bacula server in this architecture
-* Note that its best to monitor system for at least a month before putting it into production so that you can tweak file sets and test monthly backup.
-It's also difficult to REDUCE the disk space that your backups take if the first file sets are restrictive enough for you needs.

 ## NOTES
 * These steps were tested on CentOS 7.4 and RedHat 7.4 systems.
 * I use `vim`, but feel free to install and use whatever editor you like
 * I use **PostgreSQL 9.6.3** as my database, but you can also **MySQL**
 * The whitespace used in the YAML .conf files is different in Bacula version 9 as it is in version 5.5 (the version included in many package managers at the time of this writing), so be sure to adjust according to the version 9 standards if you copy and past from older versions.
+* Multiple Bacula servers can be used, but I only use one in this architecture
+* It's best to monitor system for at least a month before putting it into production so that you can tweak file sets and test the monthly backup.
+It's also difficult to reduce the disk space that your backups take if the first file sets are restrictive enough for you needs.

 ## SET UP THE SERVER ENVIRONMENT
 ### INSTALL NEEDED PACKAGES: